-At A1WebStats we allow a subscriber to track many thousands of website visitors each month, all for the flat fee of £59 (+ VAT) per month (with no contract period) after the free 30 day trial.
+At A1WebStats we allow a subscriber to track up to 7,000 website visitors each month, all for the flat fee of £59 (+ VAT) per month (with no contract period) after the free 30 day trial.
 That’s our pricing, which is very visible on our website.
 And yes, we do make a profit on that.
 Not huge, but still a profit.

 We’ve been told by many people (who trial Lead Forensics) that prices vary depending on the amount of traffic that they have to their websites, which is something we find hard to understand.
 After all, the core data is already stored away in a database – it’s not as if someone is having to actively go out and link all website visitor IP addresses back to company names.